webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 * Internationalization of Cockpit Full (enterprise)
 * Call Activity Drill Down in Cockpit
+* Sortable and Persistent Table Columns in Cockpit and Admin
+* Activity Instance Restriction by timer period
 * Manual User Operations in Cockpit Full (enterprise)
 * Conditional Start Event
 * Support for Wildfly 11 (enterprise)